bobbyquennell/serverless-the-cdk-way/README.md

 ## Local Invocation of Lambda Functions

 Ensure you have a default `testEvent.json` in `src/scripts/`.
 This file should contain a sample event that your Lambda function expects.
-The script will work automatically with any Lambda function defined in your CDK stack, making it perfect for a template repository.

 ### Creating the Default Test Event